 The salary tax is to a large extent a tax on civil servants.
 The Chief of the Salary Tax Bureau estimates that out of the total number of declarations, which approximates 15,000, about 7,500 returns are from civil servants.
 Another 5,000 returns are received from army personnel.
-There remains only 2,500 salary tax returns for the total private sector of all Viet-Nam.
-About 11,000 out of the 15,000 salary returns are attributable to the city of Saigon-Cholon.
+There remains only 2,500 salary tax returns for the total private sector of all Viet Nam.
+About 11,000 out of the 15,000 salary returns are attributable to the Saigon area.

-The only area in which there is withholding of the salary tax is from payments to army personnel.
+The only area in which there is withholding of the salary tax is from the salary of army personnel.
 This procedure was initiated in 1957.
-With the present level of salary and abatements, withholding for army personnel presently does not take effect below the rank of a first lieutenant.
+With the present level of salary and abatements, withholding for army personnel presently does not take effect below the rank of list lieutenant.
 Provision is made in the Fiscal Code for the extension of withholding to other areas by the Minister of Finance.

 The salary tax and general income tax are combined for ease in administration.
 If a taxpayer has salary income, he completes both a salary tax and a general income tax declaration, but both declarations are forwarded to the Salary Tax Bureau.
-The computation of the taxable income from gross income for both taxes is the same with the exception of the deduction for taxes paid in the income year.
+The computation of the taxable income from the gross income for both taxes is the same with the exception of the deduction for taxes paid in the income year.
 For this deduction, only the salary tax paid is allowed as a deduction before arriving at the taxable income of the salary tax, while both the salary tax and the general income tax paid is allowed as a deduction before arriving at the taxable income of the general income tax.

-If a person has income from both salary and profits, he must complete two tax declarations: one for the salary tax and the profits tax, and a second for the general income tax, but there are three separate tax calculations--one for each tax.
+If a person has income from both salary and profits, he must complete three tax declarations: for the salary tax, for the profits tax, and for the general income tax.
 All deductions are the same in determining the taxable income for each tax with the exception of the deduction for taxes paid.
 This deduction is limited to the particular income tax paid.
 If a person receives both salary and profits, both declarations are administered by the Profits Tax Bureau, but the total tax is reported as a profits tax.

-There have only been three amendments to the salary tax since the revised Fiscal Code was adopted in 1953: (1) the law was changed to remove the allowance of double abatements whenever a taxpayer's family lives outside of Viet-Nam; (2) an exemption to military personnel was removed; and (3) a special exemption given to army pilots was removed.
+There have only been three amendments to the salary tax since the revised Fiscal Code was adopted in 1953: (1) the law was changed to remove the allowance of double abatements whenever a taxpayer's family lives outside of Viet Nam; (2) an exemption to military personnel was removed; and (3) a special exemption given to army pilots was removed.

 In addition to abatements (personal exemptions), there is an extensive list of other allowable personal deductions which may be subtracted from gross income.
 Special consideration will be given to these deductions in a subsequent section of the report, because they are very instrumental in eroding away the tax base.
-Despite an extensive list of allowable personal deductions, however, there are no particular deductions for old age, the blind, charitable contributions, or medical expenses.

-3. The tax on Agricultural, Commercial, and Business Profits
+3. The Tax on Agricultural, Commercial, and Business Profits